maswang32/maswang32.github.io/knowledgemap/notes/softwares/PyTorch.md

 Use register_buffer to add a desired tensor to the model, so it gets moved to the right device. persistent=False will make it not part of the state_dict.

+## Memory
+- Pre-allocating tensors saves memory instead of appending them to a list then concatenating.
+This is because torch.cat requires a sudden allocation of a lot of contiguous memory, AND lots of appending, while pre-allocating just requires the former.

+## Learning Rate Schedulers
+Learning rate schedulers are sometimes recursive, like cosineLR.

 ## In Place Operations
 - Be careful with in-place operations, for instance